eukestad/April-Foolsday-Mystery/README.md

 The queries.sql file contains a script to create a function called from the Jupyter Notebook.
 The function returns Average Salary for each Job Title.

 Created Date and Created By fields are included in the table schemas for reference to ensure that data is loaded correctly.
+These fields will automatically populate when data is imported.

-<span style="color:red">**When importing data into the tables created with the schema.sql script, remove the columns Created Date and Created By from the columns dialog.**</span>
+<span style="color:red">**When importing data into the tables created with the schema.sql script, remove the columns Created Date and Created By from the columns dialog because the CSV files will not have data for these columns.**</span>

 ![image](https://user-images.githubusercontent.com/69314608/109756114-e74b5f80-7bac-11eb-9a5a-636eafeb13bf.png)